 Long-Term Debt - The Board entered into a lease purchase agreement with the Alabama School Finance Cooperative to issue \$750,000 of Qualified Zone Academy Bonds (QZAB) for the purpose of renovations at the Andalusia High School.
-The Board chose the deferred payment option and will make payments of \$56,606 for ten years starting on June 1, 2006.
-These annual payments will be deposited into a restricted fund which will accumulate to earn interest to repay the face amount of the QZAB.
+The Board chose the deferred payment option and will make payments of \$56,606 for ten years starting on June 1, 2006 and the final payment paid June 1, 2015.
+These annual payments were deposited into a restricted fund which will accumulate to earn interest to repay the face amount of the QZAB.